aquaticasura/Imposter/README.md

 Everybody gets a word but not the imposter, they will have to use their hint to try to figure it out.

-## Disclaimer

-This is ONLY designed and optimized for mobile devices.
+>This is ONLY designed and optimized for mobile devices.

 ## Roles